rishabh-bohra/Chatbot_django_app/chat_app/README.md

 # Django & jQuery Chat Application
-This is a very simple chat application made with Django 1.8 by ritik jain
+This is a very simple chat application made with Django 1.8